 Oreo's story highlights a growing problem on the Internet.
 Dozens of websites offer a "high school diploma" or "online GED" for taking an online test or based on "life experience."

-In reality, you cannot take your GED test, HiSET exam, or TASC test online.
-Unlike the test that Oreo took, legitimate high school equivalency (HSE) exams requires the test-taker to prove their identity and show their skills in a set of four or five comprehensive subject exams.
+In reality, you must take your test through your state's testing services directly for your diploma to be valid and accredited.
+Unlike the test that Oreo took, legitimate high school equivalency (HSE) exams require the test-taker to prove their identity and show their skills in a set of four or five comprehensive subject exams.
 Passing an HSE test is a real accomplishment, unlike the fraudulent "high school diploma" that Oreo earned.

 Employers, colleges, and government agencies don't accept "diplomas" bought through online sites where the only requirement is an online test or life experience.
 Why?
-For the same reasons taking an HSE test online is not allowed: because a cat can go online and buy that kind of diploma.
+Because even a cat can go online and buy that kind of diploma!
 At Essential Education, which offers online GED, HiSET, and TASC classes that prepare you for the real test, we hear a lot of stories from people who spent hundreds of dollars on a "high school diploma" or "online GED" from a website, only to find out it was worthless.

 John, from Lynbrook, New York, wanted to become a cop.
 He bought a "diploma" from a website, not realizing that they were only selling him a piece of paper.
 He found out that colleges and employers wouldn't take it.
 Kimberly, the mother of two boys, was working at a school.
 She bought a "diploma" online for her job, only to find out that it was no good.
 She lost her job because she didn't have an accepted high school equivalency diploma.

 In contrast, taking online classes is a quick and easy way to earn a diploma that's worth a lot.
-The actual HSE test is taken at one of the many official test center locations.
+The actual HSE test is taken through one of the many official test centers.
 After passing the test, you are awarded a high school equivalency certificate by your state department of education.
 Find local information about the test in your state or province.